wsp-sag/gtfs-router/README.md

 ## WSP Point of Contact
-The WSP points of contact for this software is Clint Daniels (@danielsclint)
+The WSP points of contact for this software is Clint Daniels (@danielsclint).